jupyterj0nes/masstin/README.md

 ```
 The executable can be found in ./target/release/.

-Alternatively, you can download the latest release directly from the releases page.
+**Alternatively**, you can download the latest release directly from the releases page [Releases page](https://github.com/jupyterj0nes/masstin/releases)

 ### Usage